 - SUSTAINABLE DEVELOPMENT GOAL 4 ---------------------------------------------

 "Young people are key drivers of economic and development growth.
 Providing them with opportunities to pursue lifelong learning is not only crucial, but it's a necessity.
 Therefore this is why Kreative Kick wants to celebrate International Youth Day, with the aim to engage the youth, ensuring inclusive and equitable quality education and promote lifelong learning opportunities for all."- Miss-K (Kreative Kick Founder & Executive Producer & Creative Director.)

 International Youth Day is an awareness day designated by the United Nations.
 The purpose of the day is to draw attention to a given set of cultural and legal issues surrounding youth.
 International Youth Day is observed annually on 12th of August.
 It is meant as an opportunity for governments and others stakeholders, to draw attention to youth issues worldwide.
-During IYD, concerts, workshops, cultural events, and meetings involving national, local government officials and youth organizations take place around the world.
+During IYD, concerts, workshops, cultural events, and meetings involving national, and local government officials and youth organizations take place around the world.